 Coffee is not only a drink but also a cultural activity in Saigon.
 You can find several coffee shops in Saigon, with people sitting inside or on the street, sipping coffee at any time of the day.

-A popular coffee in Saigon is Ca phe sua da, which means coffee with condensed milk.
-If you prefer something not so sweet, Ca phe da (black coffee) is an alternative option.
+A most well-known coffee in Saigon is Ca Phe Sua Da, which means coffee with condensed milk.
+If you prefer something not so sweet, Ca Phe Da (black coffee) is an alternative option.

 My favorite area for coffee is on Pasteur street near Notre Dame Cathedral in District 1.
-You can find many coffee shops around the area.
+You can find many coffee shops around the quarter.

 What to do at night in Ho Chi Minh?

 After a busy night exploring the city, enjoying a night with some cocktails and a vibrant view of Saigon seems to be a great choice.